Must-Ask Interview Questions for Every Job

 The reasoning behind this question is two-fold.
 On one hand, it helps interviewers determine what you consider to be your greatest assets.
 But, it also helps them feel out your confidence level in your abilities—and whether or not you try to claim undue credit.

 Hiring teams want to know if you’ve done your homework before meeting with them.
-Candidates who haven’t spent time researching the company and can’t speak to what it does come across as unprepared and/or not interested in the job.
+Candidates who haven’t spent time researching the company and can’t speak to what it does come across as unprepared or even uninterested in the job.

 You don’t need to memorize a bunch of stats or rhyme off absolutely every detail about the company.
 But, well in advance of your interview, visit the potential employer’s website (especially the About Us page), as well as their social media accounts.
 47% of interviewers said that they wouldn’t offer a job to a candidate if they had little knowledge of their company.